fablabbcn/smartcitizen-docs/docs/Data/Data Analysis.md

 - Methods to statistically validate and study the performance of these models, export and store them
 - As a bonus, an interface to convert the python objects into the statistical analysis language R

+!!! info
+    Check the guide on how to set it up [here](/Guides/data/Upload data to zenodo/)

 #### Loading and managing the data

 Data can be downloaded from the SmartCitizen API with the KIT IDs or using csv.
 In order to tidy up the data, the recordings are organised around the concept of **test**, an entity containing all the kits' references, sensors and general information regarding the conditions at which the measurements were carried out: